Greece › Santorini › Hotels › Gabbiano Review

-Gabbiano Apartments – Family-friendly, boutique hotel with only three apartments, all with private jacuzzis and stellar sunset views.
+Gabbiano Traditional Cave Houses – Family-friendly, boutique hotel with only three apartments, all with private jacuzzis and stellar sunset views.

 This tiny hotel offers charming apartments with fully equipped kitchenettes, welcome fruits, and outdoor jacuzzis with incredible 180° views of the Oia caldera.
 Each of these romantic apartments is set in a hundreds-years-old cave: one, a former house; the second, a wine cellar; and the last, a former donkey stable.
 Guests have the option of adding breakfast to their stays, or booking the apartments only.
 Because the hotel is so small, service is highly personalized; the hotel manager contacts each guest individually ahead of their stay to handle any requests.
 The location is fantastic overlooking the caldera, near several restaurants, and within an easy walk of the center of Oia and all of its best-loved attractions.

-- Handy To: The Oia-Fira Hiking Trail (1-minute walk), Oia Bus Terminal (14-minute walk), and the restaurant/shopping heart of Oia (14-minute walk).
+• Handy to: The Oia-Fira Hiking Trail, Oia Bus Terminal, and the restaurant/shopping heart of Oia.